 eBay have made it clear that starting a Promoted Listing campaign does not guarantee when or where (or even if) the ad will run.
 Listings that have been promoted appear in several different places across eBay, but sellers have no idea which of these placings an ad will get.

 Not appropriate for all sellers

 Popular items with lots of competition benefit most from Promoted Listings as the service enables them to stand out within a crowded marketplace.
 Sellers offering specialist products (that are easily found using the eBay search) will not find much use for Promoted Listings.

 For sellers keen to stand out in a crowded marketplace of popular items, Promoted Listings offers a chance to appear higher in the search results.
 The commission structure offers a great way for sellers to experiment with Promoted Listings without any financial investment if an item doesn’t sell.
-The service is, however, not for everyone due to the eligibility limitations and lack of usefulness for sellers do not sell multiples of so-called ‘popular’ products.
+The service is, however, not for everyone due to the eligibility limitations.